 First and foremost, you will want to keep your child’s criminal case where it belongs – in the juvenile system.
 Most non-violent juvenile crimes are classified as misdemeanors.

 Sentences for charges within the juvenile system cannot include jail time, though some can include:

 - or special programs

-An attorney that specializes in juvenile offenders will know how to prevent your child from being charged as an adult.
+An experienced juvenile defense attorney will work to prevent your child from being charged as an adult.

 Trying Juveniles as Adult Defenders

 In North Carolina, age is the main factor in determining whether your child will be charged as an adult.
-In North Carolina, 16 and 17-year olds can be charged as adults, but thanks to a recent “Raise the Age” legislative push, that will change in 2019.
-A judge, however, can opt to charge a child as an adult depending on the severity of the crime.
+In North Carolina, 16 and 17-year olds can be charged as adults but only for major crimes.
+Minors can’t be tried as adults for nonviolent crimes with the exception of impaired driving.

 What to Expect from Juvenile Court Services